-This research contributes to theory and practice by establishing that consumers’ trait-FOMO, differentially affects product perceptions dependent on consumers degree of active participation within the platform in a social media advertising context.
-This is of importance when developing advertising strategies that utilize FOMO-appeals and defining target audiences in online advertising strategies.
-Fear of Missing Out appeals have become more and more prominent in recent years as exemplified by the failed FYRE music festival (Talbot, 2019).
-Other brands like Supreme or Anti Social Social Club utilize FOMO appeals by restricting their product supply and heavily advertising new product launches on social media.
-However, our research shows that these strategies might actually lead to negative consequences for product evaluations and consequently for the brand.
+This research contributes to theory and practice by establishing that consumers’ trait-FOMO, differentially affects product perceptions, depending on consumers degree of social media (Instagram) participation.
+This is of importance when developing advertising strategies that utilize FOMO-appeals and defining target audiences for online advertising strategies.
+FOMO appeals have become more prominent in recent years as exemplified by the failed FYRE music festival (Talbot, 2019).
+Other brands like Supreme or Anti-Social Social Club utilize FOMO appeals by restricting their product supply and heavily advertising new product launches on social media.
+However, our research shows that these strategies might actually lead to negative product and brand evaluations.
 That is, when targeting social media users, our results suggest that marketers and advertisers need to be mindful of their audience.
-In that, lurkers and other highly passive users, who are forming the largest part of a brand’s audience, might actually form negative attitudes toward products when encountering them on Instagram before shopping for them.
+In that, lurkers and other passive users, who are forming the largest part of a brand’s audience, might actually form negative product attitudes if they encounter these products on Instagram before shopping.
+If prior exposure leads to negative product attitudes for passive social media users, then social media platforms like Instagram that have integrated a shopping experience might find that this exposure has a negative impact on sales.
 This is further important considering how closely intertwined Instagram nowadays is with the online shopping experience.
 By allowing users to shop within the app, Instagram has become an integral part of consumers’ online shopping.
 Our results call for caution when using Instagram as a possible channel, since not all users react to product exposure on Instagram favorably.

-In that, we conclude that standardized advertising strategies that lack sufficient differentiation between different populations among a target audience are not advisable.
+Thus, we conclude that standardized advertising strategies lacking sufficient differentiation between different target audiences are not advisable.
 Marketers and advertisers need to be cognizant of the audience that is exposed to social media content when designing social media content and advertising campaigns.
-For example, marketing strategies on social media that are interactive in nature might be more suitable when marketing products via Instagram.
-These strategies would allow for active users to interact with the brand and product, which ultimately exposes them to said product, and therefore fosters more positive attitudes toward the product later on.
+For example for active users, marketing strategies on social media that are interactive in nature might be more suitable when marketing products via Instagram.
+These strategies would allow for active users to engage with the brand and product, which ultimately exposes them to said product, and therefore fosters more positive attitudes toward the product later on.

 Limitations and Future Research

-There are several limitations that need to be addressed by future research to gain a more nuanced understanding of the effects of Instagram advertisements.
+There are several limitations that need to be addressed by future research to gain a more nuanced understanding of the effects of Instagram advertisements on product and brand attitudes and purchase intention.
 First, Instagram is not the only medium or social media platform that allows for repeated product exposure to consumers.
-Future research should investigate whether Instagram as a specific platform leads to these results or if the fact that the pictures were shown on social media in general produced these effects.
-Additionally, future research should tease out the active role social media plays in the relationship between individual differences and attitudes toward the product; in other words, future research should examine whether there are additive effects of the priming stimulus when it is framed as a social media post versus not.
+Future research should investigate our results are Instagram specific or whether we would find similar results across other social media platform.
+Additionally, future research should tease out the role social media plays in the relationship between individual differences and attitudes toward the product; in other words, future research should examine whether there are additive effects of the priming stimulus when it is framed as a social media post versus not.

 Our online survey design might lack ecological validity.
-We only exposed participants to a screenshot of an anonymized picture on Instagram; however, results might be different when individuals see these pictures on their own Instagram feed and when holding their own smartphone device.
+We only exposed participants to a screenshot of an anonymized picture on Instagram; however, results might be different when individuals see these pictures on their own Instagram feed or when holding their own smartphone device.
 Future research should design studies that allow for more ecological validity and manipulate the source of the Instagram content.
 This research only provides preliminary findings of possible effects.